ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     Only for ``dsmc`` and ``background_mcc``.
 Path to the file containing cross-section data for the given scattering processes.
 The cross-section file must have exactly 2 columns of data, the first containing equally spaced energies in eV and the second the corresponding cross-section in :math:`m^2`.
+The energy column should represent the kinetic energy of the colliding particles in the center-of-mass frame.

 * ``<collision_name>.<scattering_process>_energy`` (`float`)
     Only for ``background_mcc``.
 If the scattering process is either